a-Beanz/Irida-Recreation/README.md

 # Attributions
 This mod uses assets which were made by the following people:
-- https://www.youtube.com/@saturnalmania ("Press start to begin" and "SHUCKS" text at the end of the lyrical cutscene. *You are not allowed to use these without permission.*)
+- [Saturnal](https://www.youtube.com/@saturnalmania) ("Press start to begin" and "SHUCKS" text at the end of the lyrical cutscene. *You are not allowed to use these without permission.*)
-- https://www.youtube.com/channel/UCroWhqwtUZ7Z_ZedIgzNDdw (Lyrical cutscene in Shucks)
+- [Frictoy](https://www.youtube.com/channel/UCroWhqwtUZ7Z_ZedIgzNDdw) (Lyrical cutscene in Shucks)
+- baja_snick (Jimmy Phase 2 sprites in "irida")

 ## Redistributing